Luca Bottale

-Luca Bottale (born 1 July 1967) is an Italian voice actor who contributes to voicing characters in movies, cartoons, anime, video games, and more.
-He is well known for dubbing characters from popular TV programs in Italian, such as Usopp from One Piece, Zane Truesdale from Yu-Gi-Oh!
-GX, and more.
-Bottale is also known to the Italian public for voicing Sly Cooper in the 1st three games of the Sly Cooper video game series.
+Luca Bottale is an Italian voice actor who contributes to voicing characters in film, television, anime, video games, and more.
+He is known for dubbing characters from popular TV programs in Italian, such as Usopp from One Piece, Zane Truesdale from Yu-Gi-Oh!
+GX, and Sly Cooper in the first three games of the Sly Cooper video game series.